Nine Months or so, since the onset… COVID-19 Update from Picture Perfect NY

 I’m no stranger to mental breakdowns, so this is very important to me; and I think after this blog post, I’ll have people who’ll never contact PPNY and others who might find some commonality.

 In 2001, while already being in the video/photo industry, I got into EMS.
-I Volunteered EMS for a few years, worked for the city for a few years all while also working photography.
+I Volunteered in EMS for a few years, and worked for the city for a few years all while also working in photography.

 As hard as it came, it left in a snap of the fingers.
 Talk about mental health… talk about losing battle, talk about suicidal thoughts and attempts… yep been there and successfully failed at it ( THANK GD!!!).